 Take a closer look at Black History Month, when and why it was established, and inspiring ways to celebrate it.
 Consider the importance of encouraging everyone in your organization to participate, learn, and honor Black Americans, not only throughout the month but throughout the year.

-Follow these five recommendations to root out age-based bias throughout your organization.
+Follow these four recommendations to root out age-based bias throughout your organization.
 Confirm why ageism is just as serious as any other form of discrimination and why eliminating it will create a team that is more adept, innovative, and productive.

 The term Hispanic is meant to be an inclusive expression to describe Spanish-speaking people all around the world.
 You may meet Hispanic people from Spain itself, from Latin America, and/or the Philippines.